Stuff to do

 Skyline Drive

-And of course, you can always visit Skyline Drive – you probably passed the entrance on your way to Chateau Frankie.
+And of course, you can always visit Skyline Drive.
 It’s a beautiful drive with lots of places to stop and hike.
 Leashed dogs are generally welcome in the National Park areas, but you can get a list at the gate when you entire of the places they are not welcome.
 It’s not inexpensive and if you plan to visit more than once, it’s smart to get a season pass.
 You can access Skyline Drive from Front Royal or from 211 in Luray.
 There are amazing views, lots of great hikes, visitor centers, picnic areas, and if you go south at the 211 entrance, Skyland has a restaurant and taproom.